AaltoSciComp/scicomp-docs/news/coderefinery.rst

 You also need to be primary user to install software.

-If you are, in the software center you can install "Get temporary admin rights".
+If you are the primary user, in the Software Center you can install "Get temporary admin rights".
 This will allow you to become an administrator for 30 minutes at a time.
 Then, you can install ``.dmg`` files yourself (Use this for git, meld, cmake).

 Anaconda: you should be able to do "Install for me only".

-Xcode can be installed via the software center.
+Xcode can be installed via the Software Center.

-Jupyter: use it via Anaconda
+Jupyter: use it via Anaconda, no need to install.

 Windows
 =======

-No instructions yet.
+You should request a workstation-admin account ("``wa account``"), then you can install everything.
+Note: these instructions are not extensively tested.

+Git and bash can be installed according to the instructions.

+Visual diff tools: Needs wa-account.

+Mingw: Not working, but seems to be because of download failing.

+Cmake: Needs wa-account.